monofuel/badmars/README.md

 - http://localhost:3002/badMars_v1 for the game server
 - http://localhost:8080/ for rethinkdb

+## Architecture

+Frontend talks to the net backend service via websockets.
+All of the backend services coordinate together with grpc for direct communication and rethinkdb for data storage and realtime changes.
+The backend is currently a mix of nodejs and go.
+Currently, just rapid-prototyping out the backend, however it would be a good idea to migrate everything to go (since i discovered i really like go) and have a more testable system.

+### backend services:
+- web | nodejs service that provides the actual website
+- net | nodejs service that provides a websocket server for clients to connect to. sends the player information about the game world, and receives commands from the player.
+- dashboard | go service that provides an admin dashboard site
+- chunk | nodejs service that handles chunk generation and caching.
+- ai | nodejs service that handles unit AI logic each game tick.
+- pathfinder | nodejs service that handles pathfinding for units.
+- simulate | go service that controls the backend tickrate for each planet.

+## Progress

 The current goal for the game is to freeze new features and focus on bug fixing and code cleanup.